-The contracts are completely immutable on Uniswap v1 and v2.
-On Uniswap v3, all essential functions also are.
-Yet, the governance can vote on the introduction of an administrative fee (= to the protocol), as already seen on Curve.
+The contracts core functions are completely immutable on Uniswap v1, v2 and v3.
+The Uniswap V2 release markededthe introduction of an administrative fee the governance can decided to turn on (= to the protocol), as already seen on Curve.

 Here, the case is straightforward.
 If there is indeed a governance, the good news (less for UNI holders) is that what it can do is very limited.
 No seizure or migration of funds is possible.
 Apart from the fee, it manages matters such as deploying Uniswap on a new chain, adding a new tier of fees (1bps for stablecoins), or using the protocol’s treasury , for example, to fund liquidity mining campaigns or to distribute UNI to friendly people who ask for it, without any limit or accounting .